rss logo

 Graphical User Interface (GUI)

-• Using the Server Manager dashboard, navigate to Add Roles and Features:
+• In the Server Manager dashboard, navigate to Add Roles and Features:

-• Select Role-based or feature-based installation On the Installation Type menu then click Next:
+• Select Role-based or feature-based installation in the Installation Type menu, then click Next:

 • Select your AD CS server and click Next: